collabscore/documents/devdoc/output_omr.md

 > From `ElemVoix`.

-A voice elemnt is either a clef, a not or a rest.
+A voice element is either a clef, a not or a rest.
 It is represented as a graphic symbol and corresponds to a duration.

 The ``duration`` property gathers all the symbolic constituents that determine the duration